 (11)(12) Design guidelines: The following design guidelines apply to all buildings in a BA-1 or CGD District only.
 They should to the greatest extent possible, be incorporated into the design of new buildings and the renovation of existing structures.
-Compliance with these guidelines shall apply when (1) there are proposed modifications to a building façade to include replacement of windows, replacement of façade materials, or additions to or extensions of a façade; (2) there is an addition or modification to an existing structure that is subject to site plan review under Section 64(f); and (3) for all new construction.
+Compliance with these guidelines shall apply when (1) there are proposed modifications to a building façade to include replacement of windows, replacement of façade materials, or additions to or extensions of a façade of more than 10% of the building façade; (2) there is an addition or modification to an existing structure that is subject to site plan review under Section 64(f); and (3) for all new construction.